BrunnerLivio/articles/articles/use-stencil-with-gatsbyjs/article.md

 The hydrate app is a bundle of your same components but compiled so they can be hydrated on a NodeJS server, and generate HTML.

-In order to enable it, simply go to your `stencil.config.ts` file (in our case `packages/webcomponents/stencil.config.ts`) and add the following line inside the `outputTargets`-array.
+In order to enable it, simply go to your `stencil.config.ts` file and add the following line inside the `outputTargets`-array.

 `packages/webcomponents/stencil.config.ts`
 ```typescript